MahouTn/AWS-3-tier-Terraform-Homelab/README.md

 ```

-4. Get the Website URL:
+4. Get the Application Endpoint URL:
-After a successful terraform apply, the output will provide the public URL of your new website.
+After a successful terraform apply, the output will provide the public DNS name of your Application Load Balancer.
 ```
 -> terraform output "alb_dns_name"
 ```
 Navigate to this URL in your browser to verify the application's availability.

 5. Verify the Application in the Browser
-Navigate to the Public IP in your web browser to confirm the application is serving the index.html content on Port 80.
+Navigate to the ALB DNS name in your web browser to confirm the load balancer is successfully routing traffic to the private EC2 instances.

 ![S3](https://i.imgur.com/KQP7wYK.png)
 ![S3](https://i.imgur.com/EqGETdz.png)